RobotML/RobotML-documentation/IntroductionToRobotML/index.rst

    RobotML development and Life cycle <LifeCycleSupportingTools>

+.. note:
-.. note:: It is of more importance to read the description of the :ref:`Life cycle <QS-L>` and the following pages.
+   It is of some importance to read the description of the :ref:`Life cycle <QS-L>` and the following pages.
+   This is due to the fact that it allows the reader to understand the underlying logic of the all :term:`RobotML` approach.

 .. _ITR_I_RMLQ:

 RobotML Quickstart
 ******************

-In this section, we'll show you some steps in order to let you
+The best way to start working with :term:`RobotML` is to first install it from one of its binary (go to http://rim.bourges.univ-orleans.fr) and then go directly to the expanded tutorial (see section :ref:`UG_T).

 .. _ITR_I_ORML: